galaktor/raph.es/content/blog/blogging.md

 See also: [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).

-Blogging morphed from a tool for self-reflection into a stressful chore.
+This isn't Blogger's fault - it's in my head.
+Yet for me, blogging morphed from a tool for self-reflection into a stressful chore.
 Given that I have lots of stuff going on, it was frustrating to spend the little time I had with something I was enjoying less and less.

 # Blogger is not for me.
-Having this virtual spotlight pointed at me (imaginary or not) fed my natural urge to personalize the look and feel of my blog.
+Having this virtual spotlight pointed at me - imaginary, maybe, but all the same - fed my natural urge to personalize the look and feel of my blog.
 Once I stepped outside the boundaries which are *themes* I realised that Blogger is not a platform for geeks like I am.

 The widgets to insert functionality galleries or Twitter streams looked terrible and didn't behave the way I wanted.